 Ryan Bowen earned a bachelor’s degree in Spanish literary and cultural studies and religious studies from Occidental College in Los Angeles, Calif.
 During college, he studied abroad in the Dominican Republic as a participant on the CIEE’s Liberal Arts program in Santiago.
 An avid traveler, Ryan spent four years working with underserved youth from communities in New York and Washington state, traveled through east Africa, and rode across the U.S. on his bicycle.
 Ryan’s passion for the DR is complemented by a love for photography.
 He shares deep knowledge of the fascinating people and places of Hispaniola with students on CIEE Santiago study programs.

-Melba González, Program Assistant, earned a B.A. equivalent in psychology from UTESA in Santiago and has been working with CIEE for nearly 20 years.
-Any questions you might have about the program, campus, city, where to get something, how to get somewhere, really anything at all—ask the always smiling Melba.
+Melba González earned a bachelor’s degree in psychology from Universidad Tecnológica de Santiago (UTESA), and has been working with CIEE for nearly 20 years.
+Any questions you might have about the program, campus, city, where to get something, how to get somewhere, really anything at all – ask the always smiling Melba.

 Where You'll Study